Demerits and penalties for not meeting mutual obligation requirements

 We can’t waive these penalties.

-If you do the right thing for 3 months, you’ll return to the green zone with no demerits.
+If you meet your requirements for 3 months, you’ll return to the green zone with no demerits.

 You could have your payment cancelled if you get a work refusal or unemployment failure.
 This applies even if you don’t have any demerits.
-These cancellations don’t affect family payments.
-These 2 failures don’t apply if you’re taking part in ParentsNext.
+Work refusal and unemployment failure penalties don’t apply if you’re in ParentsNext.

-You may get a work refusal failure if you don’t do either of these:
+You may get a work refusal failure if you don’t:

 - start a job you’ve accepted.

-You may get an unemployment failure if you either:
+You may get an unemployment failure if you:

-- choose to leave your job without a valid reason
+- choose to leave your job without a reasonable excuse

 - lose your job due to misconduct.